-Afro and Curly hair generally needs to be cared for in a different manner to straight hair.
+Textured, Coily and curly hair needs to be cared for in a different way to straight hair.
 From personal experience I have learnt that my coils & curls change from one day to the next but undertanding what they like means I can alway find a way to style them, even on their most temperamental days!
 With that in mind everyones curls are different and it's about finding the right products and methods that work for you.
 However I do believe curly hair doesn't have to be high maintenance.
 Hopefully these tips will give some insight into what haircare and techniques there are and I hope that there is something useful in this blog to get those coils & curls popping and looking the best that they can.

 Porosity refers to how well your hair absorbs and holds moisture.
 Therefore working out your hair porosity can be helpful for finding the best method and products for your hair.
 A simple test is to place a clean hair strand into a glass of water and wait 5 minutes.
 If the hair floats the hair is low porosity (moisture repelling), if the hair sinks half way it's medium porosity (allows moisture in & low maintenance) and if the hair falls to the bottom it is high porosity (moisture attracting).
 Hair can change in porosity, if hair is damaged it's likely to be high porosity.

-I trim the ends of my hair every 2-3 months and its honestly the best conditioner for the hair.
+I trim the ends of my hair every 2-3 months and its honestly the best conditioner for my hair.
 Trimming doesn't help the hair grow but will help with length retention as the new growth is less likely to split off, if the ends are healthy.
 Curly hair that is similar to my texture (3C- 4A) is best cut when dry and natural (curl by curl) to reduce shrinkage when cutting wet.
 If you have 2B - 3A curls you could get a wet cut if you straighten your hair from time to time.
 See curl chart below.

 PROTECT: MINIMISE HEAT & MANIPULATION